xxks-kkk/source2.io.github.xxks-kkk/quotes.rst

 .. stop-show-quotes

+"No such thing as spare time, no such thing as free time, no such thing as down time.
+All you got is life time.
+Go."

+**-- Henry Rollins**

 "If you want to become a good programmer, you can spend 10 years programming, or spend 2 years programming and learning algorithms."